WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 R = Respond Not React

 “Mindset Rule 2 is all about pausing to think before you act,” I explained.
 “Reacting impulsively often makes challenges worse.
-But when you slow down and give yourself space to process, you can respond thoughtfully — and that’s how you actually triumph over the challenge.”
+But when you slow down and give yourself space to process, you can respond thoughtfully — and that is how you actually triumph over the challenge.”

 I continued, “This rule has been a game-changer for me.
-When my emotions spike — anger, anxiety, frustration — my first instinct used to be to react.
+When my emotions spike — anger, anxiety or frustration — my first instinct used to be to react.
 Now, I pause.
 I take a breath.
 I ask myself, What response keeps me in charge?

 Sandy’s Takeaway: